ncpol3sdpa/ncpol3sdpa/SUIVI.md

 - (Mathis)
   * continue the implementation of the complex part
   * continue to search how to handle this case (not sure about the theory)
+- (Thomas)
+  * Study the link between the solutions of the dual problem and the decomposition in the SOS form